How to use QR codes to track attendance with Google Forms

 4. Display the code where attendees can see it

 Now that you have your QR code image, you just need to distribute it to your attendees.
-You can display it on a large screen in the room where you’re holding your event, on a sign at the event entrance, or you can even print handouts to put into swag bags.
+You can download the code image and display it on a large screen in the room where you’re holding your event, put it on a sign at the event entrance, or even print handouts to put into swag bags.

 An alternative to QR code attendance tracking with Google Forms